mmuratarat/mmuratarat.github.io/_pages/faq.md

 Parameter sharing scheme is used in Convolutional Layers to control the number of parameters.

 With parameter sharing, which means no matter the size of your input image, the number of parameters will remain fixed. $F \cdot F \cdot D_{1}$ weights per feature map are introduced and for a total of $(F \cdot F \cdot D_{1}) \cdot K$ weights and $K$ biases.
 Number of parameters of the Conv Layer is $(F \cdot F \cdot D_{1}) \cdot K + K$

+#### How can I decide the kernel size?

+Unfortunately there is absolutely no general answer to this question.
+No prinicipal method to determine these hyperparameters is known.

+A conventional approach is to look for similar problems and  some of the most popular architectures which have already been shown to work.
+Than a suitable architecture can be developed by experimentation.

+However, common kernel sizes are $3 \times 3$, $5 \times 5$ and $7 \times 7$.
+A well known architecture for classification is to use convolution, pooling and some fully connected layers on top.
+Just start of with a modest number of layers and increase the number while measuring you performance on the test set.

 #### What is an RNN?